utah-cs4470-sp25/class/hw6/README.md

 Define a top-level `typecheck` function (or method) that iterates over the list of `cmd`s in a program.
 It should maintain an environment with information about all struct declarations seen so far.
 It should also typecheck each expression within each `show` command.
+Return the environment.

 Define a `type_of` function that takes an expression AST node and an environment (`ctx` below, with information about all struct declarations